-It goes without saying that eCommerce will be huge in the lead-up to the festive period, but will you be supplementing your offerings with direct mail?
+It goes without saying that eCommerce will continue to be huge in the years to come, but will you be supplementing your offerings with direct mail?
 This is a great way of enticing potential customers to shop with you.

 A successful direct mail campaign requires accurate data, and if you think there is only one way to clean your address data, think again.